 William Shields remains president of Schaeffer Manufacturing Co. until 1947 when his sons, Gwynne and Tom Shields, assume leadership of the company.
 Described as breathing new life into the business, the two shape the company into what it is today.
 Toward the end of the decade, the company focuses solely on developing and selling its own brand of lubricants.
 It’s during this transition period that Mike Ryterski joins the company; he later develops several of Schaeffer’s proprietary formulas.

-In 1951, Marty Schwab joins the company and is quickly promoted to sales manager.
-Marty, along with Tom Shields, switch the company’s marketing concept to selling directly to the consumer.
+In 1951, Marty Schwab joined the company and was quickly promoted to sales manager.
+Marty and Tom Shields switch the company's marketing concept to selling directly to consumers and only manufacturing and selling products under Schaeffer's brand.
 During the 1950s, Schaeffer Manufacturing Co. introduces its first line of fuel additives.

 Mike Ryterski and Gwynne Shields pioneer a highly specialized line of lubricants that feature liquid soluble molybdenum disulfide (“moly”).
 The superior quality of these products, together with the sales force developed by Tom Shields and Marty Schwab, result in tremendous growth for the company.